ehm-93/learning-rust/packages/stalkerlike/docs/dev/iter-01.md

 **Play Mode**:
 - P key or button to enter play mode
-- Spawn player at designated spawn point (or origin if none)
+- Spawn player at origin
 - All editor UI hidden, game systems active
 - ESC to exit back to editor
 - Scene state preserved when returning to editor